Powerlearnproject/se-day1-assignment-chrisorigi/README.md

 -
 Milestones in the evolution of software engineering include:

-#the development of programming languages (e.g., Fortran, C),
+- development of programming languages (e.g., Fortran, C),

-#the establishment of software engineering as a discipline in the 1960s,
+- establishment of software engineering as a discipline in the 1960s,

-#the advent of structured programming in the 1970s,
+- advent of structured programming in the 1970s,
-#and the rise of agile methodologies in the 2000s.
+- and the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
 -